Degen-dev/Degeneracy/README.md

 # Nginx

-Set up Nginx to Serve Degeneracy and Obtain Letsencrypt Certificates using Certbot
+Set up Nginx to Serve Degeneracy and Obtain Letsencrypt Certificates using Certbot.

 Run the following commands to install Nginx and Certbot (skip this step if you already have both installed):